oscarlai1998/tp/docs/team/fupernova.md

 #### Implemented test code for multiple methods

 Unit testing and integration testing was important to our project as it helped us to verify the correctness of the program as well as help us identify bugs that we missed out on.
-In particular, special attention was given to tests for `Parser` and `Command` classes as these 2 classes primarily dealt with user input and hence are the most prone to bugs introduced by developers.
+We focused on testing for `Parser` and `Command`.

 *Considerations*